 On September 24, 1979, 389 Marlborough was purchased from R. Sarah Compton by Harry K. Oppenheim and his wife, Linda Kay Smith.
 In October of 1979, Harry Oppenheim applied for (and subsequently received) permission to convert the property from eight apartments into two apartments.

 The property subsequently changed hands.
-It remained a two-family dwelling in 2017.
+It continued to be assessed as a two-family dwelling in 2020.